edenmeshulam/react-native-biometrics-changed/README.md

   useEffect(() => {
-  //check if has enrolled fingerprints and if hardware support
+  //Check if there are registered fingerprints and if there is hardware support
-  // and after call this :
+  // and after that call:
     RNFingerprintChange.hasFingerPrintChanged().then((biometricsHasChanged) => {
       if(biometricsHasChanged)
       {